swissup/swissup.github.io/m2/argento/customization/less-mixins.md

 ### Page container

-Applies centering, max-width and spacing styles for the block.
+This mixin applies centering, max-width and spacing styles to a block.

 Usage example: